HumilityICT/SIHS/README.md

 # SIHS

 This is a website of SIHS for practical research purpose only and not intended for other use.

-No other users not who did not request to me is not allowed to push to my repositories.
+Users who want to contribute must notify me through this email <sihs.msg@gmail.com> and must be a student of SIHS.

 ## Contributors
 - Jay - created and set-upped most things in the web page